iworks/sierotki/readme.txt

 Plugin fix orphans position and replace space after orphan to hard space, to avoid line break incorrect position.

+**Orphan** - a text composition error, which consists in leaving a lonely short word at the end or at the beginning of a verse, especially a single-character one.
+The word "lonely" here means separation from a closely related word by line breaks.

 = Asset image =

 [Manuscript by Muffet, on Flickr](http://www.flickr.com/photos/calliope/306564541/)